Dublin Youth Choir

 David Callaghan completed a primary degree in music education at Trinity College Dublin and the Royal Irish Academy of Music.
 He has a wide range of performance experience as a pianist, singer, violinist and conductor.
 David was awarded a music scholarship from Wesley College, Dublin where he directed an award-winning chamber choir and from there, has conducted a number of choirs.
 In addition to his role as Director of Trinity Singers during his studies at TCD, David was involved as Musical Director for their Musical Theatre Society’s production of West Side Story and directed chamber music projects at RIAM.
 David has sung with many choirs including Irish Youth Chamber Choir, Dublin Youth Chamber Choir, Trinity Singers and the RIAM Chorale.
 He has sung with Trinity Orchestra in their pop music sets at music festivals around Ireland.
 As an accompanist, he has performed with an array of choirs and soloists.
 David is the accompanist for Setanta Choir in Co.
 Louth and Dublin Youth Choir with whom he also teaches musicianship courses.
 David spent a term at the Kodály Institute in Kecskemét, Hungary where he studied conducting, pedagogy and performance.
 As a passionate music educator, David teaches post-primary music and has tutored lower voices in a number of choirs including Dublin Youth Choir, Dublin Youth Chamber Choir, Tallaght Choral Society and the RIAM Youth Choir Summer Course.
 He is a member of the music staff at Mount Argus Parish and is Director of Music in Harold’s Cross Church.

-David conducts several Dublin Youth Junior Choirs, teaches musicianship to Junior and Training Choirs, and accompanies all DYC choirs as required.
+David conducts Dublin Youth Junior Choir Years 3 and 4 and Pre-Training Choir, teaches musicianship to Junior and Training Choirs, and accompanies all DYC choirs as required.

 music assistants